New College Leicester

 The Herewoode Academy (formed in 1999/2000 in a merger between New Parks Community College, Alderman Newton's School, and Wycliffe Community College) is a coeducational foundation secondary school and sixth form, located in the New Parks area of Leicester in the English county of Leicestershire.

 The Herewoode Academy became a foundation school in June 2010.
 As a foundation school it is administered by a trust which includes Leicester City Council, Wyggeston and Queen Elizabeth I College and the CfBT Education Trust.

 The school offers GCSEs, BTECs and ASDAN qualifications as programmes of study for pupils; those in the sixth form have the option to study from a range of A Levels and further BTECs.

-Allexton & New Parks F.C. of the and play at New College football facility.
+Allexton & New Parks F.C. of the and play at the football facility.